traject/traject/README.md

 Traject runs under jruby (9.0.x or higher), MRI ruby (2.2.x or higher), or probably any other ruby platform.

-**Traject runs much faster on JRuby** where it can use multi-core parallelism, and the Java Marc4J marc reader.
-If performance is a concern, you should run traject on JRuby.
+We think, at least for MARC input, **traject should run much faster on JRuby** where it can use multi-core parallelism, and the Java Marc4J marc reader.
+If performance is a concern, you should measure timing running traject on JRuby.
+(This likely does not apply to XML input)

 Some options for installing a ruby other than your system-provided one are [chruby](https://github.com/postmodern/chruby) and [ruby-install](https://github.com/postmodern/ruby-install#readme).

 Once you have ruby, just `$ gem install traject`.

-(**Note**: We might in the future provide an all-in-one .jar distribution, which will not require you to install jruby on your system, for those who want the multi-threading of jruby without having to actually install it.
-Let us know if interested.)

 ## Configuration files

 traject is configured using configuration files.
-To get a sense of what they look like, you can take a look at our sample basic configuration file, [demo_config.rb](./test/test_support/demo_config.rb).
+To get a sense of what they look like, you can take a look at our sample basic [MARC configuration file](./test/test_support/demo_config.rb) or [XML configuration file](./test/test_support/nokogiri_demo_config.rb).
 You could run traject with that configuration file as: `traject -c path/to/demo_config.rb marc_file.marc`.

 Configuration files are actually just ruby -- so by convention they end in `.rb`.

 We hope you can write basic useful configuration files without much ruby experience, since traject gives you some easy functions to use for common directives.
 But the full power of ruby is available to you if needed.

 **rubyist tip**: Technically, config files are executed with `instance_eval` in a Traject::Indexer instance, so the special commands you see are just methods on Traject::Indexer (or mixed into it).
 But you can call ordinary ruby `require` in config files, etc., too, to load external functionality.
 See more at Extending Logic below.

 You can keep your settings and indexing rules in one config file, or split them across multiple config files however you like.
 (Connection details vs indexing?
 Common things vs environmental specific things?)

 There are two main categories of directives in your configuration files: _Settings_, and _Indexing Rules_.